 Courteous, mutually respectful, and non-coercive interactions between employees that are appropriate in the workplace and welcomed by both parties are not considered to be harassment.

-Discriminatory Harassment – This policy also prohibits unwelcome conduct which creates an objectively hostile work environment and which is directed against any person or group based upon national origin, race, color, religion, age, gender, sexual orientation, gender identity, pregnancy, disability, ancestry, natural hair types and hair styles commonly associated with race, head wraps commonly associated with race, culture or religion, genetic information or veteran status or any other status protected by law, including those limited by pregnancy, childbirth and/or related medical conditions.
+Discriminatory Harassment – This policy also prohibits unwelcome conduct which creates an objectively hostile work environment and which is directed against any person or group based upon national origin, race, color, religion, age, gender, sexual orientation, gender identity, pregnancy, disability, ancestry, natural hair types and hair styles commonly associated with race, head wraps commonly associated with race, culture or religion, genetic information or veteran status or any other status protected by law, including those who have known limitations related to pregnancy, childbirth, and related medical conditions.
 Examples of such conduct include, but are not limited to:

 Epithets, slurs, or negative stereotyping on the basis of someone’s protected status